 The procedure is applicable to inter-donor partial migration, inter-donor RLF recovery and inter-donor topology redundancy cases.
 The procedure is initiated by the F1-terminating IAB-donor of the boundary IAB-node.
 The procedure can be used to set up, modify and release (e.g., for the purpose of revoking) the resources under the non-F1-terminating IAB-donor used for serving the offloaded traffic.

+For mobile IAB-DU migration, IAB Transport Migration Management procedure is also used, between the source F1-terminating IAB-donor and the target F1-terminating IAB-donor of mobile IAB-node.
+The procedure is initiated by the source F1-terminating IAB-donor of the mobile IAB-node as defined in TS 38.401[2].

 The procedure uses UE-associated signalling.